 There are pros and cons to each type of early learning observation method.

-Early childhood observation in an educational setting is key to ensuring proper development in young children.
+Early childhood observation in an educational setting is key to ensuring proper development in young children and can provide insight into student learning.
 There are several different observational methods, each with its own pros and cons.
 The type of evaluation used can depend on the setting, the child’s personal history, or the overall goal of the assessment itself.

 Childcare students at St Austell are getting hands on experience with a real baby today.
 Baby Archie has been brought in to help them learn how to observe and the communication skills involved with childcare. #baby #childcare #childcaretraining #childcareobservations #earlyyearseducation #babybottle #feedingtime

 Time sample observation:

 This form of observation is intended to time track a specific behavior of a single individual or group of children.
 The targeted conduct is observed, noted, and time-stamped for cumulative review later on.
 This type of assessment is good for statistical records or analysis but is limited in scope.
 The documentation doesn’t consider other behavioral or historical elements surrounding the observed event.